 The most intensive to maintain.
 Missouri is a transition zone state, meaning it is not ideally suited for cool season fescue/ bluegrass or warm season zoysia due to our extreme seasonal weather shift.
 Cool season grass has a hard time thriving in our hot humid summers.
 This means it requires a great amount of resources, ie water, chemicals(gross) money, time, effort to keep it weed and disease free.
 Luckily when you build real soil by sequestering carbon from the atmosphere, you can greatly improving soil water holding capacity.
 By every 1% increase in soil organic matter, the soil can capture and hold onto 75,000 liters more water.

 Site Consult.
-Test don't guess with a professional soil lab test.
-Create management plan based on the test results.
-Apply compost to raise organic matter levels and activate soil food web, balance soil over period of 3 years.
-Seed, Seed, Seed with Turf Type Tall Fescue and small amounts of blue or rye grass in the mean time.
+Test don't guess with a professional independent Dr. Albright method soil lab test.
+Create management plan based on the test results and customers lawn type.
+Apply compost to raise organic matter level and activate soil food web.
+Seed, Seed, Seed with Turf Type Tall Fescue.
 Ideally mix micro-clover in the mix.
 Stay ON the lawn and enjoy it.
 Heck roll around in it.
-That's what a yard is for.
+That's what a lawn is for.